 You might have noticed that Google Analytics shows visitors through duckduckgo.com (DDG) source to your website as referrals rather than organic search.
 The reason for duckduckgo.com being shown as the referral as it’s HTTPS encrypted.

-But what does that means? in simple words – when you click on a result shown by this search engine, it will directly use the link to that particular site as if it’s hyperlinked into DDG website.
+But what does that mean? in simple words – when you click on a result shown by this search engine, it will directly use the link to that particular site as if it’s hyperlinked into the DDG website.

 Unlike other search engines like Google, Bing, or Yahoo which redirect them to the particular website after a click action.

 This unique redirection thus sends information to Google Analytics as an organic search, which in the case of DDG is not possible.
 Hence shows the results as a direct referral.

 Though the duckduckgo.com search engine has its own private encryption policy.
 However, if you get a good amount of visitors through this source then you can set DuckDuckGo as an organic search in Google Analytics.

 There have been multiple issues and feature requests raised with the Analytics team to list the DDG site as organic.
 I hope we will soon able to see the traffic listed under Organic without any setup.

 Meanwhile, you can do the few settings in the admin tab as mentioned below to make sure that DDG traffic is categorized as Organic.